AdaptivMCP/AdaptivMCP/docs/SELF_HOSTED_SETUP.md

 defaults.
 When deploying on providers like Render, you can open `.env.example` side-by-side with your service's environment configuration and copy variable names directly, supplying values appropriate for your deployment.

 Check the repository README and configuration sections for any new variables added over time.

-Check the repository README and configuration sections for any new variables added over time.